 It happened in the early Wednesday morning hours on, ironically, Goldrush Lane in Jonesboro.
 At about 1:17 a.m., JPD was dispatched to a robbery in progress call at the 300-block of Goldrush.
-They responded but knew something was amiss when one of the victims, Andrew Logan Wood, 21, of Jonesboro, fled the scene.
+They responded but knew something was amiss when one of the victims fled the scene.

 When police walked in, they immediately smelled marijuana and noticed pot, a grinder and scales sitting on a table in the open.
 Police cleared the residence and spoke with two of the victims, saying they were asleep when they heard a loud banging and commotion in the living room.
 Then, a suspect opened their bedroom door with his finger over his mouth and took one of the victim’s cell phones.